 The Tenant Search

 Initially, I really had no idea how to begin looking for a renter.
 I was a bit weary of Craigslist, but I also used it to find my own places in the past.
 In the end, Zillow was the key.
-There were a few other places that the unit was posted, but Zillow was by far the easiest process for the Chicago-land area.
+Zillow was by far the easiest process for my area and they post your listing on their partner sites.
+If this is something you’re thinking of pursuing, try to think about how you’ve rented in the past.
+Every area of the country has its website preferences.

 Zillow ended up helping me: